 Unfortunately, a symptom of depression is that it makes focus and concentration difficult, which affects my writing and editing, my work for Christian Peacemaker Teams and my general life skills here at home.
 (Yesterday my husband asked me to follow up with my doctor about a wellness screening form I was supposed to have mailed in more than a week ago, and I hadn’t mailed it in yet.
 Guess I’ll do that today.)

 Most days, I triumph over inertia.
 Most days, I triumph over blind panic.
-If d4b5602ef0fa695a47fe87b27950e37fyou met me for the first time, you would not know I am struggling.
+If you met me for the first time, you would not know I am struggling.
 But just maintaining a safe distance from the magnetic pull of the abyss takes all my energy.

 Yesterday was a bad day.
 We learned our friend Jalil Muntaqim had been denied parole for the eighth time, and we knew that for the first time he had had one sympathetic person on the parole board, so she evidently had failed to convince one other person to vote with her.
 All day, I couldn’t stop imagining what it must have felt like for him to have his hopes raised after more than four decades in prison and then…